rafaeltg/the-comics/README.md

 * The story's description
 * A list of names and pictures of the characters that features in the story
 * The Marvel attribution text

-We are not too fuzzy about the layout or design of the generated HTML page, but the HTML itself should be well-formatted.

 ## Installing and running the server